maciejjedrzejczyk/tldr/README.md

 ## Important Notes

+- Some websites have policies against content scraping and may prevent the app from processing request.
 - Ensure that your server is accessible from your Apple device.
 - For security reasons, it's recommended to use HTTPS and implement proper authentication for production use.
 - The summarization quality depends on the Ollama AI model used.